 Treatment for Arthritis in the Knee

-Arthritis in the knee can vary in severity, so treatment options will be determined based on the degree of damage to the cartilage.
-In addition, early stages of arthritis are often treated conservatively with non-operative measures.
+Arthritis in the knee can vary in severity, so treatment options will be based on the degree of damage to the cartilage.
+In addition, early stages of arthritis are conservative with non-operative measures.
 Some examples are physical therapy or injections.
-In some cases, arthroscopic surgery is indicated to reduce knee pain and inflammation.
-Advanced stages of arthritis can lead to severe deficits in joint mobility and pain, and a joint replacement surgery may be necessary.
-To learn more about about running and arthritis, please go to: Arthritis or read the Alternative Exercises To Running.
+In some cases, arthroscopic surgery has showed significant progress in reducing knee pain and inflammation.
+Some stages of arthritis can lead to severe deficits in joint mobility and pain, and a joint replacement surgery may be necessary.
+Therefore, to learn more about about running and arthritis, please go to: Arthritis or read the Alternative Exercises To Running.

 Activity Modification for People With Arthritic Knees